 You need to gather complete information about the process before you start mapping it.
 Irrespective of the business process mapping technique followed, gathering information about the process is the preliminary step for all methodologies.
 Here is a broad framework of business process mapping steps to be followed:

-Start and Endpoints: Identification of the boundaries is important to define and map the process accurately.
-All activities that trigger the process may be considered as start points, and the final results are considered as endpoints.
+Identification of the boundaries is important to define and map the process accurately.
+All activities that trigger the process may be considered start points, and the final results are considered endpoints.
 Sometimes a process may have more than one endpoint.

 Now it is time to walk through the business process and involve all the participants.
-Identifying the key people in the process is important for assigning roles and optimizing resource utilization.
+Identifying the key people in the process is essential for assigning roles and optimizing resource utilization.
 Apart from the team members performing various tasks in the process, the supplier and customer need to be identified.
-Suppliers trigger the process and customers are recipients of the outcome.
+Suppliers trigger the process, and customers are recipients of the outcome.
 It is essential to get all the additional input from management to stakeholders.
 The information gathered from this step can always be filtered out.

-Sequence of actions: Once the start and endpoints and the stakeholders are identified, the next step is the identification of the sequence of task execution.
+Once the start and endpoints and the stakeholders are identified, the next step is the identification of the sequence of task execution.
 This is the step where you will create a baseline.
 This step helps prioritize tasks and align the process to the overall business goal.
 The baseline you create will help show how the business process is currently and how it was before the changes.
 You can use action verbs to describe each step in the process.

-Business rules: The product or service delivered by the process needs to be aligned to the business goal.
-In-depth knowledge of the business strategy, business process, and how they connect and correlate is necessary to map business processes.
+The process’s product or service must be aligned with the business goal.
+In-depth knowledge of the business strategy and process and how they connect and correlate is necessary to map business processes.
 Understanding business rules makes it easy to make informed decisions.
 To understand the business rules, make sure you visualize the essential components involved in the business process mapping.
 Make sure to use relevant flowchart symbols when you create process maps.

-Continuous improvement of the process must be borne in mind while mapping out the process.
+The process’s continuous improvement must be considered while mapping out the process.
 Establish metrics for measuring and optimizing the process maps.
 Regular monitoring of the process will help optimize and allow businesses for smoother transitions, allowing continuous improvements over time.
 The business process mapping template must be flexible to accommodate future changes or upgrades to the process.

 Applying Business Process Mapping to Your Business